All Episodes

 But they are going to be overshadowed by the politics.

-Do you think that do you think?
+Do you think that?

-Uh well, I don't.
+Do you think, well, I don't.

-I don't think it's possible to do that, because when are you going to define victory?
+I don't think it's possible to do that because when are you going to define victory?

 There are always going to be some of these renegades popping up trying to get a bomb or shooting somebody or whatever.

-I mean, I I can see considerable progress militarily, and I'm saying you can't do it without military uh uh action as we're engaging in, but uh at some point uh there's gonna be something else required of that.
+I mean, I can see considerable progress militarily, and I'm saying you can't do it without military action as we're engaging in.

 Not saying the UAE port deal is it.

-Please don't please don't misunderstand me here.
+Please don't misunderstand me here.

-Um it it's just it's just this simple.
+You know, it's just this simple.

-Um some I've heard some people say one of the smartest things we could do is get them involved with us economically and make them dependent on us economically more and more, and that will lessen their support for the governments that we're dealing with here, lessen their support for these renegade mosques and imams and terrorists.
+I've heard some people say one of the smartest things we could do is get them involved with us economically and make them dependent on us economically more and more.

 Now, there's one argument, a glaring argument against that.